GeorgeJJW/cv/README.md

 Email: wu-j4979@webmail.uwinnipeg.ca
 Github: [GeorgeJJW](https://github.com/GeorgeJJW/)

-Aspiring data novice who is interested in creating accessible data products, that promote a data-driven culture by which individuals are empowered to make informed decisions.
+Aspiring data novice who is interested in creating accessible data products that promote a data-driven culture, by which individuals are empowered to make informed decisions.

 ---